 The Finger Induced Lucid Dreaming (FILD) technique involves moving your fingers in a specific way while lying in bed and focusing on the movements.
 This technique can help you maintain a level of awareness while falling back asleep, increasing your chances of having a lucid dream.

 To practice FILD, lie in bed with your eyes closed and focus on the sensation of your fingers.
 Begin moving your index and middle fingers up and down in a specific pattern, such as tapping them on your mattress.
 As you do this, keep your mind focused on the movement of your fingers and try to maintain a state of awareness as you fall back asleep.
-With practice, this technique can help you achieve lucid dreams more easily.
+With practice, this technique can help you achieve such dreams more easily.

 Dream-Exit Induced Lucid Dreams (DEILD)